egovernment/eregistrations/README.md

 };
 ```

+##### URL to View mapping

-As it was already mentioned URL tree is mapped to View tree, it is currently done in __routes.js_ file, but in future such mapping will be read from organization of file tree.
-In above (Lomas) example following mapping was made:
+As it was already mentioned URL tree is mapped to View tree.
+It is currently done in __routes.js_ file, but in future such mapping will be resolved from organization of file tree.
+In above (Lomas) example following mapping was made (view -> url):

 * index.js -> /
 * otras-caracteristicas.js -> /otras-caracteristicas/